Elizabeth Báthory: Marriage and land ownership

 Báthory's daughter, Anna Nádasdy, was born in 1585 and was later to become the wife of Nikola VI Zrinski.
-Báthory's other known children include Orsolya (Orsika) Nádasdy (1590 – unknown) who would later become the wife of István II Benyó; Katalin (Kata or Katherina) Nádasdy (1594 – unknown); András Nádasdy (1596–1603); and Pál (Paul) Nádasdy (1598–1650), father of Franz III Nádasdy, who was one of the leaders of the Magnate conspiracy against Holy Roman Emperor Leopold I. Some chronicles also indicate that the couple had another son, named Miklós Nádasdy, although this cannot be confirmed, and it could be that he was simply a cousin or died young, as he is not named in Báthory's will from 1610.
+Báthory's other known children include Orsolya (Orsika) Nádasdy (1590–unknown) who would later become the wife of István II Benyó; Katalin (Kata or Katherina) Nádasdy (1594-unknown); András Nádasdy (1596–1603); and Pál (Paul) Nádasdy (1598–1650), father of Franz III Nádasdy, who was one of the leaders of the Magnate conspiracy against Holy Roman Emperor Leopold I. Some chronicles also indicate that the couple had another son, named Miklós Nádasdy, who married Zsuzsanna Zrinski.
+However, this cannot be confirmed, and it could be that he was simply a cousin or died young, as he is not named in Báthory's will from 1610.
 György Nádasdy is also supposedly the name of one of the deceased Nádasdy infants, but this cannot be confirmed.
 All of Elizabeth's children were cared for by governesses, as Báthory herself had been.

 Ferenc Nádasdy died on 4 January 1604 at the age of 48.
-Although the exact nature of the illness which led to his death is unknown, it seems to have started in 1601, and initially caused debilitating pain in his legs.
+Although the exact nature of the illness which led to his death is unknown, it seems to have started in 1601 and initially caused debilitating pain in his legs.
 From that time, he never fully recovered, and in 1603 became permanently disabled.
 He had been married to Báthory for 29 years.
 Before dying, Nádasdy entrusted his heirs and widow to György Thurzó, who would eventually lead the investigation into Báthory's crimes.

 Accusations

-Investigation

-Between 1602 and 1604, after rumors of Báthory's atrocities had spread throughout the kingdom, Lutheran minister István Magyari made complaints against her, both publicly and at the court in Vienna.
-In 1610, Matthias II assigned György Thurzó, the Palatine of Hungary, to investigate.
+Between 1602 and 1604, after rumours of Báthory's atrocities had spread throughout the kingdom, Lutheran minister István Magyari made complaints against her, both publicly and at the court in Vienna.
+In 1610, Matthias II assigned György Thurzó, the devoutly Lutheran Palatine of Hungary, to investigate.
 Thurzó ordered two notaries, András Keresztúry and Mózes Cziráky, to collect evidence in March 1610.
 By October 1610 they had collected 52 witness statements; by 1611, that number had risen to over 300.

-Báthory is said to have begun killing daughters of the lesser gentry, who were sent to her gynaeceum by their parents to learn courtly etiquette.
-The use of needles was also mentioned by the collaborators in court.
-There were many suspected forms of torture carried out by Báthory.
+Bathory is said to have tortured or killed peasants for years; their disappearances were not likely to provoke an investigation.
+The abuse of lower classes by nobles was frowned upon but not actually prohibited by law.
+However, she eventually began killing daughters of the lesser gentry, some of whom were sent to live with her hoping to learn from her and benefit from a connection to the high-ranking countess.

 Some witnesses named relatives who died while at the gynaeceum.
 Others reported having seen traces of torture on dead bodies, some of which were buried in graveyards, and others in unmarked locations.